lincaolab/acs6121/docs/labs/la1/week2.md

 ### Step 4: Download The Course Repo

 We've put together a few ROS packages of our own that you'll use throughout this course.
-These all live inside [the COM2009 Course Repo](https://github.com/tom-howard/COM2009) on GitHub, and you'll need to download this into the WSL-ROS environment now, before going any further.
+These all live inside [the ROS Course Repo](https://github.com/tom-howard/tuos_ros) on GitHub, and you'll need to download this into the WSL-ROS environment now, before going any further.

 1. In **TERMINAL 1**, navigate to the Catkin Workspace `src` directory using the `cd` command: